 Simply google “sign a pdf online” and you’ll get more than a quarter of a billion hits.

-How to sign a PDF online
+How to sign a PDF online for free

 Signing PDF documents online is pretty straightforward.
 However, many first-time users of PDF online signing might be cautious of uploading sensitive documents online which contain personal information, such as contracts.
 That’s why we’ve listed a number of viable alternatives to electronic signature providers here.